-The Rival: Subverted with Akemi Sumizome, and later Played Straight with Minami Momoyama, to Inari for Tanbabashi's affections.
+The Rival: Subverted with Akemi Sumizome, and later Played Straight with Minami Momoyama towards Inari for Tanbabashi's affections.

 School Play: Inari's class are doing a school play, and Inari and Tanbabashi are randomly selected as the "lovers" leads.
 However, Inari later drops out of the play when she realizes she may have cheated by using her powers to get the role and doesn't want to win Tanbabashi's heart unfairly.

 Shapeshifting: Inari's power, courtesy of Uka's divine power.
 With this ability, Inari is able to shapeshift into other people, in order to help others in the guise of those they want to see or would solve a problem better.
 However, Kon reminds Inari that she can't abuse her powers and by relying too heavily on her abilities, it begins to threaten Uka's life.
 Inari eventually returns Uka's divine power but mysteriously re-develops the ability without relying on Uka.